How to setup Co-Management – Part 7 (Deploy ConfigMgr client to Azure AD joined devices from Intune)

 - How to setup Co-management – Part 6 (Setup Co-management in ConfigMgr)

-- How to setup Co-Management – Part 7 (Deploy ConfigMgr client to AAD Devices from Intune) – This post
+- How to setup Co-Management – Part 7 (Deploy ConfigMgr client to Azure AD joined devices from Intune) – This post

 There are two main paths to reach to co-management.
 One is Configuration Manager provisioned co-management where Windows 10 devices managed by Configuration Manager and hybrid Azure AD joined get enrolled into Intune.
 The other is Intune provisioned devices that are enrolled in Intune and then installed with the Configuration Manager client reach a co-management state